SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 S: <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 S: <epp xmlns="urn:ietf:params:xml:ns:epp-1.0">
 S:   <greeting>
-S:     <!-- rest of the greeting response is omitted -->
+S:     <!-- The rest of the response is omitted here -->
 S:   </greeting>
 S: </epp>
 ```

-## Session Management Resources
+## Session Management

 One of the design goals of REPP is to increase the scalability of an EPP service.
 This means that session management as described in [@!RFC5730] is not supported, session management functions are delegated to the HTTP layer.